MeghanaKancherla/Gentopia-Mason/README.md

 ```
 ## Implementing GoogleSearch and PDF reader
 In this trail, I have implemented the GoogleSearch method within the Scholar agent, since the google_search is already defined under tools, I had to only use this in the agent.yaml file.
+The pdf reader which I have implemented, the user searches for a paper and it is being searhed with the 'google_search' tool and returns pdf download url, then this url is read by pdf reader tool to answer the question.

 ```
 pip install PyPDF2